KnpLabs/KnpMenuBundle/README.markdown

       </li>
     </ul>

-## Reference Manual
+This way you can finally avoid writing an ugly template to show the selected item, the first and last items, submenus, ...

-The bulk of the documentation can be found in the `Resources/doc` directory.
+> The bulk of the documentation can be found in the `Resources/doc` directory.

 ## Installation